Finding better ways to provide the materials the world needs

 Established in 2005, our partnership with the local school, the Western Cape College, continues to thrive.
 This award-winning partnership supports our Indigenous employment focus and boosts employability for local students through school-to-work pathways.

-To support employment in the region beyond the mining industry, Rio Tinto is a signatory to the Western Cape Regional Partnership Agreement (RPA), which brings together representatives from industry, three levels of government and Indigenous stakeholders of the Western Cape.
+To support employment in the region beyond the mining industry, Rio Tinto is a signatory to the Western Cape Regional Partnership Agreement (RPA), which brings together representatives from industry, 3 levels of government and Indigenous stakeholders of the Western Cape.

 Our ethos at our Weipa operations is to buy local and employ local.
 Our Amrun Project has set a benchmark in supporting local and regional suppliers; we have made more than A$2.1 billion in purchases from more than 1,200 Australian suppliers - more than 800 from the state of Queensland.
 Western Cape York businesses alone have supplied more than A$240 million worth of goods and services.